The Cyber Insurance Crisis: How Soaring Ransomware Claims Are Driving Up Premiums

 Is it correct to say that the average coverage that a company should look at is 3-4 months of revenue for a breach?

-Yes, that is typically what we recommend.
-That 3-month figure is a good ballpark because it’s not just counting the period of ransom but the possibility of where a forensic investigator will go in.
-It’s really that business interruption piece where business may be down for an extended period of time.
+Yes, that is typically our recommendation.
+That 3-month figure is a good ballpark because it’s not just counting the period of ransom, but also the possibility of where a forensic investigator might go.
+It’s really that business interruption piece where the business may be down for an extended period of time.

-So, hopefully, it’s not gonna be 3 months but we look at that 3-4 month figure because there might also be legal costs and there might be a ransom itself, a call center, and all these other things in addition to business being slow.
-So, I think that’s a really smart figure to look at.
+So, hopefully, it won’t be 3 months, but we look at the 3-4 month figure because there might also be legal costs, and there might be a ransom itself, a call center, and all these other things in addition to the business being slow.
+So, I think that’s a brilliant figure to look at.

-These large average costs, you may think that these might just be a problem of Fortune 1000 companies.
-But in reality, it’s small and medium businesses that are facing the majority of these attacks.
+These enormous average costs may lead you to think that this might be a problem for Fortune 1000 companies.
+However, in reality, it’s small and medium-sized businesses that face the majority of these attacks.

-Statistics show that 68% of small businesses had a cyber attack last 2021.
-And 61% as a whole target small and medium businesses.
-So this is an issue that is certainly not for just for that Fortune 1000 companies or very large corporations or cities and state entities.
-It is an issue facing small and medium business communities.
+Statistics show that 68% of small businesses experienced a cyberattack in 2021.
+And 61% of the target is small and medium-sized businesses.
+This is an issue that is certainly not exclusive to Fortune 1000 companies, giant corporations, or cities and state entities.
+It is an issue facing small and medium-sized business communities.

 “you may think that these might just be a problem of Fortune 1000 companies.
 But in reality, it’s small and medium business that are facing the majority of these attacks.”

-The saddest part is the number of bankruptcies and business closures.
-This is a great reason to explore cyber insurance and how added cyber security steps can help.
+The most concerning aspect is the high number of bankruptcies and business closures.
+This is a great reason to explore cyber insurance and how implementing additional cybersecurity measures can help.

 Picture of by Wayne Roye